shuvom-s/nycdogs/README.md

 - GeoPandas for working with geospatial data
 - Folium (based on Leaflet.js) for interactive maps
 - Bootstrap for the user interface

+### Statistical Analysis

+The app calculates how "overrepresented" a breed or name is in each zipcode by comparing:
+- The percentage of that breed/name in the zipcode
+- The percentage of that breed/name in NYC overall

+A representation score of 2.0x means that a breed is twice as common in that zipcode compared to NYC as a whole.
+This helps identify which dog breeds and names are particularly popular in specific neighborhoods.

 ## Running Locally